MyScript/MyScriptJS/README.md

 ### Create a [Renderer](http://doc.myscript.com/MyScriptJS/API_Reference/classes/MathRenderer.html)

-You now need to create a renderer to draw strokes on your canvas.
-To do so, you need to provide the renderer with canvas context (size, background, etc.) and ink coordinates.<br>The renderer that you define depends on the type of recognition you want to achieve.
+You need to create a renderer to draw strokes on your canvas.
+To do so, provide the renderer with canvas context (size, background, etc.) and ink coordinates.<br>The renderer that you define depends on the type of recognition you want to achieve.

 ```javascript
 (function() {